Shakespeare’s The Winter’s Tale shadows our soul-body journey. But what’s that got to do with needing a resurrection? A few things, as it turns out.

 But the purpose of the God-breathed soul is upward: Elevating the soul-body relationship, surrendering to the will of God, accepting the yoke of heaven.
 Meanwhile the body is drawn downward, tethered to the things of this world because it came from the earth, drawn to earthly things.
 Think dust to dust.

 So the push-pull is on.
-And if the soul/spirit follows the body’s earth-minded drives vs. the call upward, the soul-body matrix can become . . .
+And if the soul/spirit follows the body’s earth-minded drives vs. the call upward, the soul-body union can become . . .

 Flooded with spiritual darkness, doctrines of demons.